joshcanhelp/josh-to-11/content/md/post/197-programming-sucks.md

 # Programming Sucks

-> <span style="color: #222222;">And if these people stop, the world burns.
-Most people don’t even know what sysadmins do, but trust me, if they all took a lunch break at the same time they wouldn’t make it to the deli before you ran out of bullets protecting your canned goods from roving bands of mutants.</span>
+> And if these people stop, the world burns.
+Most people don’t even know what sysadmins do, but trust me, if they all took a lunch break at the same time they wouldn’t make it to the deli before you ran out of bullets protecting your canned goods from roving bands of mutants.